 INTEREST PAYMENT DATES.
-June 15 and December 15, commencing June 15, 2008.
+June 15 and December 15, commencing June 15, 2009.

-DENOMINATION, REGISTRATION, DELIVERY DATE. \$5,000 or any integral multiple thereof; book-entry-only at DTC; expected delivery on November 15, 2007.
+DENOMINATION, REGISTRATION, DELIVERY DATE. \$5,000 or any integral multiple thereof; book-entry-only at DTC; expected delivery on October 30, 2008.

 ADDITIONAL BONDS AND PARITY OBLIGATIONS.
 One or more series of Additional Bonds are issuable under the Trust Agreement, for certain purposes permitted thereunder.
 Additional Bonds are on a parity with the Bonds, payable primarily from and secured by the Pledged Receipts except for bond service reserve accounts or Credit Support Instruments, if any, applicable only to a certain series of outstanding bonds.
 See "THE TRUST AGREEMENT - Additional Bonds."
-In addition, the Trust Agreement permits issuance of Parity Obligations, outside of the Trust Agreement that are payable from or secured by Pledged Federal Highway Receipts and which are not expressly subordinated to the Bonds.
+In addition, the Trust Agreement permits issuance of Parity Obligations, outside of the Trust Agreement are payable from or secured by Pledged Federal Highway Receipts and which are not expressly subordinated to the Bonds.
 See "THE TRUST AGREEMENT - Parity Obligations."
 The issuance of Additional Bonds and incurrence of Parity Obligations is limited to the conditions set forth in the Trust Agreement.
 See "SOURCES OF FUNDS FOR PAYMENT OF BONDS," "THE CERTIFICATE AND AGREEMENT - Further Covenants" and "DEBT SERVICE REQUIREMENTS."

 TAX MATTERS.
-In the opinion of Calfee, Halter & Griswold LLP and Lumpkin McCrary, LLP, Co-Bond Counsel, under existing law and assuming continuing compliance with certain covenants, interest on the Bonds is excluded from gross income for federal income tax purposes and is not an item of tax preference for purposes of the alternative minimum tax imposed on individuals and corporations under the Internal Revenue Code of 1986, as amended. (the "Code") Further, interest on the Bonds and any profit made on their sale, exchange, transfer or other disposition are exempt from Ohio personal income tax, the Ohio corporation franchise tax (to the extent calculated on the net income basis) and income taxes imposed by municipalities and other political subdivisions in Ohio.
-Interest on the Bonds, as is the case with most other forms of interest on debt obligations, is not subject to the Ohio commercial activity tax imposed under Chapter 5751 of the Ohio Revised Code.
-Interest on the Bonds may be subject to certain federal taxes imposed on certain corporations, including the corporate alternative minimum tax on a portion of that interest, and certain taxpayers may have certain other adverse federal income tax consequences as a result of owning the Bonds.
+In the opinion of Bond Counsel, under existing law (i) assuming continuing compliance with certain covenants and the accuracy of certain representations, interest on the Bonds is excludable from gross income for federal income tax purposes and is not an item of tax preference for purposes of the alternative minimum tax imposed on individuals and corporations under the Internal Revenue Code of 1986, as amended (the "Code"), and (ii) interest on the Bonds and any profit made on their sale, exchange or other disposition are exempt from the Ohio personal income tax, the Ohio commercial activity tax, the net income base of the Ohio corporate franchise tax, and income taxes imposed by municipalities and other political subdivisions in Ohio.
+Interest on the Bonds may be subject to certain federal taxes imposed on certain corporations, including the corporate alternative minimum tax on a portion of the interest.
+See "TAX MATTERS."

 TRUSTEE.
-U.S. Bank, National Association.
+U.S. Bank National Association.

 BOND COUNSEL.
-Calfee, Halter & Griswold LLP and Lumpkin McCrary, LLP
+Peck, Shaffer & Williams LLP and Gonzalez Saggio & Harlan LLP.

 UNDERWRITERS.
 The Underwriters shown on the cover (collectively, the "Underwriters").
-The Bonds have been purchased by the Underwriters at a price of \$218,241,638.95.
+The Bonds have been purchased by the Underwriters at a price of \$380,250,373.02.